Why Our Church Sings Hymns

 In this, we simply follow the American Presbyterian tradition.
 Compare The Directory for the Worship of God, adopted by the Presbyterian Church in the USA in 1788, “It is the duty of Christians to praise God by singing psalms, or hymns, publicly in the church, as also privately in the family” (IV:1).

+The reason for making that clarification is because objections to this principle frequently arise from misunderstandings of it.
 It seems to me that the three most significant objections to this regulative principle arise in this way: (1) by confusing this confessional view with the so-called “regulative principle” as some say it should be defined—that God requires his church to do in worship only that which he explicitly commands in the New Testament.
 That, I believe, is an anabaptist hijacking of the regulative principle (originally formulated mainly to combat the baptism of covenant infants); (2) by failing to see that Scriptural requirements can be implicit as well as explicit; (3) by failing to notice the distinction between “elements” (what we do in worship, which must be rooted in the requirements of Scripture) and “circumstances” (how we do them, “common to human actions and societies, which are to be ordered by the light of nature and Christian prudence according to the general rules of the Word, which are always to be observed” [Confession of Faith I:6]).
 God’s Word puts it this way, “All things [the elements] should be done decently and in order [the circumstances]” (1 Cor.
 14:40).

 Frame, John, Worship in Spirit and Truth (P&R, 1996), pg.
 125.